All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can vomiting on GLP-1 cause damage to my esophagus or teeth?

 Occasional vomiting is unlikely to cause significant damage.
-However, frequent vomiting can irritate your esophagus and erode tooth enamel due to stomach acid exposure.
+But frequent vomiting can irritate your esophagus and erode tooth enamel due to stomach acid exposure.
 If vomiting is happening regularly, it needs to be addressed with your provider.

 Start your weight loss Today